-Originally called The Electra Day Sailer, the Ensign was designed by Carl Alberg.
+Originally called The Electra Day Sailer, the Ensign is a Carl Alberg design

-The Ensign is based on the hull of the Pearson Electra, modified by designer Carl Alberg in response to customer demand for a day-sailer with a larger cockpit and smaller cabin.
+The Ensign hull design by Carl Alberg is based on the Pearson Electra.
+He modified the design for the Ensign in response to customer demand for a day-sailer with a larger cockpit and smaller cabin.
 Pearson Yachts was the only builder of the boat from 1962-1983 with 1775 boats constructed before ceasing production.
 Production was resumed in 2001 by Ensign Spars, Inc. of Dunedin Florida, where reportedly another 33 boats, (hull #2000 and above), have been produced as of 2019.

 Consider this: The Ensign is the only sailboat from Pearson Yachts that is still in production today — and Pearson has been closed for close to 3 decades.
 Now isn't that a true test of time!

 The Ensign is by far the largest one-design fleet of full-keel sailboats in the country.
 It was inducted into the American Sailboat Hall of Fame in 2002.

 "Consider what has made the Ensign so popular… a large eight foot cockpit with full length teak seats so perfect for the safety and convenience of a large family; a twin-berth cuddy cabin with optional head for those overnights or weekends; national recognition as a one-design racing class; longevity of manufacturer; strict class rules for uniformity; Pearson Quality"!

 More than 1700 ENSIGNS are sailing nationwide in a strong, active one-design association numbering 47 fleets in 20 states (1979).
 Rigid class rules insure continuity of design and manufacture thereby enhancing resale value.
 Her remarkable ability to race well while providing all the comfort and stability required of a good day-sailer or weekender has endeared here to hundreds of experts and novices everywhere.